cabart/3D-Wheat-Dataset-Blender-Extension/README.md

 A blender extension for creating and rendering 3D wheat plants.

+## Prerequisites

+- Python installation with Pip (for Python Wheels download)
+- Blender (Version 4.2.3 LTS, uses Python version 3.11 internally)

 ## Installation

-- Installation of Blender (Version 4.2.3 LTS, uses Python version 3.11 internally)
   - Install `Dynamic Sky` extension (Version 1.0.6 at time of writing)
   - Run `./install.sh` installation script (downloads the Python wheels and creates a zip file of the extension)
   - In Blender > Preferences > Install from disk... > (Choose zipped file in parent directory)